AdamayB/Tensorflow_Zero_to_Mastery/README.md

 # Tensorflow_Zero_to_Mastery
-Learning Tensorflow and preparing For Tensorflow Developer Certificate
+Learning Tensorflow and preparing For Tensorflow Developer Certificate  Exam